andrewrosemberg/LearningToOptimize.jl/README.md

     </div>
 </div>

-Learning to optimize (LearningToOptimize) package that provides basic functionalities to help fit proxy models for parametric optimization problems.
+Learning to Optimize (LearningToOptimize) package that provides basic functionalities to help fit proxy models for parametric optimization problems.

 Have a look at our sister [HugginFace Organization](https://huggingface.co/LearningToOptimize), for datasets, pre-trained models and benchmarks.